Andresp08/excercise_gym_app/README.md

 ## This is a dinamic project for practicing React Js and MUI (Material UI)

-*This project contains:
+* This project contains:

-*Multiple Api Calls to Rapid-Api Hub
+⋅⋅⋅Multiple Api Calls to Rapid-Api Hub
-*Responsive interface desing using MUI
+⋅⋅⋅Responsive interface desing using MUI
-*Dinamic routes using React-Router-Dom V6
+⋅⋅⋅Dinamic routes using React-Router-Dom V6
-*Best practices and folder structure
+⋅⋅⋅Best practices and folder structure
-*Awesome interface components
+⋅⋅⋅Awesome interface components

 And many more.
 I hope you like it.